+This section describes how to install, remove, and disable the Microsoft Windows 2003 Device Drivers for the tape drive.

+Installation Procedures

-- 1. Make sure that you are logged on to the host server or workstation with Administrator privileges. - 2.
-Insert the Dell PowerVault 110T LTO-2 Drive Support CD into the CD drive on the host server or workstation. - 3.
-Right-click the My Computer icon on the Windows desktop, click Manage, then click Device Manager. - 4.
-The tape drive should be listed under the "?
-Other Devices" item as "IBM Ultrium-TD2 SCSI Sequential Device." - 5.
-Right-click the IBM Ultrium-TD2 SCSI Sequential Device listing, click Uninstall, and then click the OK button to confirm that you want to remove the device. - 6.
-Click the Action button in the upper-left corner of the Computer Management dialog box. - 7.
-Click Scan for Hardware Changes.
-Windows .NET now scans for the Dell PowerVault 110T LTO-2 drive.
-The tape drive appears under "?
-Other Devices" again. - 8.
-Right-click the IBM Ultrium-TD2 SCSI Sequential Device listing and click Properties. - 9.
+- Make sure that you are logged on to the host server or workstation with Administrator privileges.
+Insert the Dell PowerVault 110T LTO-3 Drive Support CD into the CD drive on the host server or workstation. - 3.
+Right-click the My Computer icon on the Windows desktop, click Manage, and then click Device Manager

+The tape drive should be listed under the ?
+Other Devices item as IBM Ultrium-TD3 SCSI Sequential Device.

+Right-click the IBM Ultrium-TD3 SCSI Sequential Device listing, click Uninstall, and then click OK to confirm that you want to remove the device.
+Right-click the topmost item in the menu structure in the right half of the Computer Management window.

+A pop-up window displays

+6. Click Scan for Hardware Changes

+Windows 2003 scans for the Dell PowerVault 110T LTO-3 drive.
+(If a wizard pops up at this point, cancel the wizard.
+It will be used later.)
+The tape drive appears under ?
+Other Devices again.
+If the tape drive is not visible, you may have to click the plus sign ("+") in front of ?
+Other Devices to make it appear.

+- Right-click the IBM Ultrium-TD3 SCSI Sequential Device listing and click Properties.
 Click the Reinstall Driver button.
-(If the Reinstall Driver button is not visible, you may have to click the Driver tab, then Update driver.) - 10.
-The Upgrade Device Driver Wizard appears. - 11.
-Click the Install from List or Specific Location radio button. - 12.
-Click the Next button. - 13.
-Click Include this location in the search. - 14.
-Type d:\Drivers\W2K3 in the directory field, replacing d: with the drive letter for the CD drive into which you inserted the support CD and click the OK button. - 15.
-You may have to click Continue to bypass a warning. - 16.
-Click the Finish button. - 17.
-Close the Device Properties dialog box. - 18.
-The drive now appears in Device Manager under Tape drives and is ready to use.
+(If the Reinstall Driver button is not visible, you may have to click the Driver tab, then Update driver.)
+The Upgrade Device Driver Wizard appears.
+Click the Install from List or Specific Location radio button.
+8. - 10.
+Click the Next button.
+Click Include this location in the search 11. - 12. - Type the driver name in the directory field, replacing d: with the drive letter for the CD drive into which you inserted the support CD and click the Next button.
+Driver names are as follows: 13

+- Windows 2003 32 bit: d:\Drivers\Windows 2000, 2003 32bit x86\dtapeW32.inf Windows 2003 64 bit: d:\Drivers\Windows 2003 IA64\dtapeW64.inf Windows 2003 x64: d:\Drivers\Windows 2003 x64\dtapex64.inf - You may have to click Continue to bypass a warning.
+Click Finish.
+14. - 15. - 16. - Close the Device Properties dialog box.
+The drive now appears in Device Manager under Tape Drives and is ready to use.